ks982579/ksulldev-astro/src/pages/notes/data-science/data-quality.md

 	+ Used for tracking security breaches and compliance issues.

 The quality of metadata can have a positive or negative impact on the other data categories, Master, Transactional, Reference and Historical data.

+### Data Quality: An Overview

+**Data Quality** is the capability of data to satisfy the stated business, system, and technical requirements of an enterprise.

+Break it down:
++ It is a measure of the data's ability to satisfy requirements.
++ Data must be in the right context.
+Data about whale sightings won't really help sell more iPhones.
++ Generally, data quality is "fitness for use".
++ Data are _fit for use_ if they are free of defects and possess desired features.

+There are two aspects of data quality:
++ **Intrinsic Data Quality**
+	+ Based on the data elements themselves, independent of the context in which they are used.
+	+ Examples: accuracy, representation, and accessibility of data.
+		+ You want all data to be accurate and easily accessible to you.
+Data should be in the right types, names spelt correctly, zero to minimal missing values.
++ **Contextual Data Quality**
+	+ Individuals' perceptions of data quality like purpose for which data are used, timing of use, etc...

+So, from just before, whale sighting data may have very high intrinsic data quality but very low contextual data quality for selling iPhones.

+Perfection isn't practical usually as there is typically a lot of data to draw meaningful insights and additional work to improve data quality may be more costly, and nearly unnecessary, than working with how it is.

+You can establish a _degree of conformance_ to represent a data quality threshold.
+These are minimum confidence level and maximum tolerance level of errors.

+Six Sigma DMAIC (define, measure, analyze, improve, and control) methodology can be utilized to measure and improve data quality.
+See Ch.
+6 for more details on DMAIC.

+### How is Data Quality Different?